-4 Challenges Facing Trump And Republicans When It Comes To Health Care
+4 Challenges Trump And Republicans Face When It Comes To Health Care

 4. Cost and perception

-Three little letters for you – C, B, and O. The fight in 2009, and the strongest talking point Democrats had, was that the Affordable Care Act would "bend the cost curve."
+Three little letters for you: C, B, and O. The fight in 2009, and the strongest talking point Democrats had, was that the Affordable Care Act would "bend the cost curve."
 Republicans fumed at the Congressional Budget Office's projection that it would save the government money in the long run.
 So what about this plan?
 We don't yet know, because the CBO hasn't scored the bill yet.
 But early signs aren't promising for Republicans.
 Full and partial repeal projections showed it potentially blowing a gaping hole in the budget.

 It's tough to balance the budget when a lot of the money going in, comes out (the mandate and tax revenue streams).